F5Networks/f5-appsvcs-templates/docs/userguide/using-app-templates.rst

 ---
 The API tab contains documentation for the F5 Application Services API and SDK.
 Use the index in the left pane to find specific information.

 ..
-IMPORTANT:: If you manually modify a FAST tenant outside of FAST via TMSH, GUI, REST API for example, FAST will overwrite those changes the next time the FAST template modifies the tenant.
+IMPORTANT:: If you manually modify a BIG-IP FAST tenant outside of BIG-IP FAST via TMSH, GUI, REST API for example, BIG-IP FAST will overwrite those changes the next time the BIG-IP FAST template modifies the tenant.
 See :ref:`faq` for more information.